PoseCoach: A Customizable Analysis and Visualization System for Video-based Running Coaching: Visual Design

 \subsection{Design of Attributes Overview}

-In this section we discuss the design of the overview for the problems reflected from the comparison.
-The overview should show which attributes appear in question in the sample video and their timings.
-We thus propose to use glyphs for representing attributes and a timeline tailored for running to organize them temporally.
+In this section we discuss the design of the attribute overview for the problems reflected from the comparison.
+The overview should show which attributes appear in question in the user video and their timings ({\textbf{R4}}).
+We thus propose to use glyphs to represent attributes and a timeline tailored for running to organize them temporally.